• Skip to primary navigation

 Recipe tips

 • Your sauce will continue to thicken the longer it cooks.
 Remove from heat once it reaches the desired consistency.
-If the sauce gets too thick, thin with a bit of water.
+If the sauce gets too thick, thin it with a bit of water.

 • Be certain to pat the wings dry.
 This helps with crisping the wings.

-• Check your wings after the 40 minutes of baking.
+• Check your wings after 40 minutes of baking.
 If the skin isn't crispy, give the wings another 5 minutes in the oven.

 • When broiling, keep a close eye on your wings.
 You don't want them burnt, but you do want them just slightly charred.